shubhamkhan/Chat-Bot/README.md

 # Chat Bot

-A simple Chat Bot React component that give user-friendly user interface to your application, and easily engage user interactions with reply different answers for single input.
+A simple Chat Bot React component that gives a user-friendly user interface to your application, and easily engages user interactions with reply different answers for single input.

 **Live Preview**: https://shubhamkhan.github.io/Chat-Bot/